act65/masters-thesis/abstraction/notes.md

 $\tau (s, a) = a, \;\; r(s) = s \cdot w$

 Could then go to two actions and see how that changes things!?

+***

+So if two objects have the same value in a dimension of a disentangled space, we could use that to generalise?
+They are similar in this restricted / abstract way.
+Therefore ...